 In addition, certain information may be provided by Holdco in accordance with Australian law, which may differ in substance or timing from such disclosure requirements under the Exchange Act.
-Further, as a foreign private issuer, under the Nasdaq rules Holdco may be subject to less stringent corporate governance requirements.
-Subject to certain exceptions, the rules of Nasdaq permit a foreign private issuer to follow its home country practice in lieu of the listing requirements of Nasdaq, including, for example, certain internal controls as well as board, committee and director independence requirements.
-Holdco would be required to disclose any significant ways in which its corporate governance practices differ from those followed by U.S. domestic companies under Nasdaq listing standards in its annual report on Form 20-F filed with the SEC or on its website.
-Although Holdco presently does not intend to rely on its home country practice in lieu of the Nasdaq corporate governance requirements, there can be no assurance it won't elect to do so in the future.
-Accordingly, you may not have the same protections afforded to shareholders of companies that are required to comply with all of the Nasdaq corporate governance requirements.
+Further, as a foreign private issuer, under the Nasdaq or NYSE rules Holdco will be subject to less stringent corporate governance requirements.
+Subject to certain exceptions, the rules of Nasdaq and NYSE permit a foreign private issuer to follow its home country practice in lieu of the listing requirements of Nasdaq or NYSE, including, for example, certain internal controls as well as board, committee and director independence requirements.
+Holdco will be required to disclose any significant ways in which its corporate governance practices differ from those followed by U.S. domestic companies under Nasdaq or NYSE listing standards in its annual report on Form 20-F filed with the SEC or on its website.
+Accordingly, you may not have the same protections afforded to shareholders of companies that are required to comply with all of the Nasdaq or NYSE corporate governance requirements.